wordofwarning/wordofwarning.org/index.md

 SAMPLER SERIES
 Tom Marshman; getinthebackofthevan

-Thu 3 — Sat 5 May (see website for times) at Contact
+Thu 3 — Sat 5 May at Contact
 TURN 2012
 Microfestival of dance